 Q. How big is the department?

-A. There are 23 faculty, over 80 graduate students, over 15 postdocs, and around 70 undergraduates per class.
+A. There are 25 faculty, 75 graduate students, over 15 postdocs, and an average of 85 undergraduates per class.

 Q. How big will my incoming graduate student class be?

 A. We typically enroll about 15 - 22 students each year.

 Q. Do Ph.D. students get their Masters too?

 A. Most do get an M.S. on their way to a Ph.D. after meeting the departmental requirements.